Sakina loves birds and has had pet parrots and budgies. Now she has two lovebirds, one of which is a peach-faced male she hand-raised.

 - If you scream at your parrot, he/she will continue biting to get a reaction from you.
 Parrots love drama!

-This is another undesirable trait that can be a nuisance.
+This is another undesirable behavior that can be a nuisance.
 All healthy birds scream and vocalize during the day, but too much screaming may be a problem.
 It could be the result of boredom, depression, or stress.
 Try to find out what your bird is going through.

 - Place your parrot in a quiet room or cover his/her cage.